blazerer/blazerer.github.io/index.md

 <details align="justify">
  <summary>Details</summary>
  <ul>
-  <li>Designed and developed server-side applications for the integrations of our app with partners (eg. Remote-Access-To-Car)</li>
+  <li>Designed and developed server-side applications for the integrations of our service with partners (eg. Remote-Access-To-Car)</li>
-  <li>Implemented service’s dashboards and metrics calculation processes</li>
+  <li>Introduced dashboards and metrics recalculation processes</li>
-  <li>Managed development of push-service for our proprietary devices</li>
+  <li>Leaded development of push-service for proprietary devices</li>
   <li>Developed Logs-On-Demand system for our devices</li>
   <li>Participated in interviewing, onboarding, mentorship, project management routines of the team</li>
   <li>Tools: C++14, PostgreSQL, PlantUML, Java, Yandex-tools</li>